jeffatp14/CSV-to-PostgreSQL/README.md

 # CAD IT Data Engineer Test
-By: Jeffa Triana Putra
-This repository contains answer and documentation for CAD IT Code Test - Data Engineer .
+This repository contains answer and documentation for CAD IT Code Test - Data Engineer by **Jeffa Triana Putra**.

 ## 1. Data Modeling
 Based on given datasets about ratings and movie information in '.csv' format, writer designed ERD for conceptual, logical, and physical data model.